Bee Group Newspapers

 Bee Group Newspapers are a family of suburban newspapers published in Western New York by Bee Publishing, Incorporated, of Williamsville.
 The forerunner of the corporation began in 1877 with the founding of the Lancaster Bee.
 Bee Group Newspapers publishes newspapers for Erie County, New York, targeting towns, villages, and school districts.
 The weekly readership is 175,672.
 All papers include local government news, their award-winning classified sections, and special themed sections produced throughout the year.
 Bee Group Newspapers are members of the New York Press Association and the National Newspaper Association.
-The Amherst Bee and Cheektowaga Bee are still paid circulation newspapers that are mail-delivered weekly to subscribers.
+All Bee newspapers are available in newsstands throughout the towns they report on - whether they are free or not depends on which paper it is.
+All of the papers are also mail-delivered weekly to paid subscribers.

+In November 2024, the Measer family sold the business to Sample News Group.

 Individual Newspapers

 Lancaster Bee

 The Lancaster Bee serves Lancaster, New York.
 It was founded February 8, 1878, as the Lancaster Star by with Paul Bussmaan and William B. Fuller as editors and publishers.
 A month later.
 Fuller assumed the entire ownership, and a year later, publication was discontinued.
 On May 26.
 1880, E. R. Vaughn and P.J.
 Gaudy issued the first edition of the Lancaster Times, and in 1885, Adam L. Rinewalt, then publisher of the Amherst Bee, took over the ownership of the Lancaster paper.
 Later in the same year the publication was sold to Marvin L. Reist (1862–1908), who published it until 1907, when it was sold to W. C. Naylor of Olean, New York.